4 Signs You've Made It as The Leader of Your Dog

 There is plenty of evidence to support that free-ranging dogs form packs, just like wolves and other wild canids do.
 It is also true that dogs form dominance relationships.

-However, there is not a single evidence that we have to be the dominant ”alpha” to inspire respect and change behaviors.
+However, there is not a single evidence to support the theory that we must be the dominant ”alpha” to inspire our dogs’ respect and/or change their behaviors.
 Even if the alpha theory was accurate for wolves and then we assumed that dogs follow the same model, there is no reason to believe this is how we should raise our dogs.
 For the single fact that you and your dog are not a dog pack.

-One is certain; dominance is not the way to be the ”alpha”.
+One is certain, dominance is not the way to be your dog’s leader.

 Use positive training methods to communicate with your dog(s).
 Use methods that rely on trust, cooperation, communication, and fun.
 Qualities found in a good, generous, and confident leader.
 Your dog needs one.

-Also, when in doubt, don’t look for signs of submission.
-Look for the subtle moments when your dog seeks for the safety of your presence, eye contact of reassurance, your guiding voice, in moments where it’s needed.
+So if you are in doubt, don’t look for signs of submission.
+Look for the subtle moments when your dog seeks for the safety of your presence, eye contact of reassurance, or your guidance in moments where it’s needed.

 1. Your dog follows your lead